tidyverse/tidyr/README.md

 | spreadsheets | pivot  | unpivot |
 | databases    | fold   | unfold  |

 tidyr also provides `separate()` function which makes it easier to turn a single character column into multiple columns either according to regular expression, or by fixed positions.
-The component to `separate()` is `unite()`.
+The complement to `separate()` is `unite()`.

 ## Installation